Quadratic knapsack problem

 The quadratic knapsack problem (QKP), first introduced in 19th century, is an extension of knapsack problem that allows for quadratic terms in the objective function: Given a set of items, each with a weight, a value, and an extra profit that can be earned if two items are selected, determine the number of items to include in a collection without exceeding capacity of the knapsack, so as to maximize the overall profit.
 Usually, quadratic knapsack problems come with a restriction on the number of copies of each kind of item: either 0, or 1.
 This special type of QKP forms the 0-1 quadratic knapsack problem, which was first discussed by Gallo et al.

-The 0-1 quadratic knapsack problem is a variation of knapsack problems, combining the features of unbounded knapsack problem, 0-1 knapsack problem and quadratic knapsack problem.
+The 0-1 quadratic knapsack problem is a variation of the knapsack problem, combining the features of the 0-1 knapsack problem and the quadratic knapsack problem.

 Definition

 Specifically, the 0–1 quadratic knapsack problem has the following form:

 Here the binary variable xi represents whether item i is included in the knapsack, $p_i$ is the profit earned by selecting item i and $P_{ij}$ is the profit achieved if both item i and j are added.

 Informally, the problem is to maximize the sum of the values of the items in the knapsack so that the sum of the weights is less than or equal to the knapsack's capacity.